adithaha/workshop-cicd/lab1-cicd.md

 ```
 Wait until message below before continue to next section
 ```
-INFO: Created job userx-cicd-pipeline-sample-php-website from BuildConfig NamespaceName{userx-cicd:pipeline-sample-php-website} with revision: xxxxxxxd
+INFO: Jenkins is fully up and running
 ```

-### Walkthrough the configurations via web console
+### Configure jenkinsfile via web console

-Now we have all environment and CI/CD pipeline set.
-To gain more understanding, we will take a look the configurations via web console
+Now we have all environment and Jenkins set.
+Now we will check the environments and configure jenkinsfile pipeline configurations via web console

 1. Open and login into OpenShift web console via browser
 ```